 Think of a healthy cornea as a thin, crystal clear window through which you see the inside of the eye.
 While other eye doctors specialize in treating the eye’s inside parts, corneal specialists look at the window itself to determine if it is interfering with a patient’s vision.
 Our corneal disease specialist in Durango, CO, Linda Rose, M.D., PhD, is a board-certified ophthalmologist and the only fellowship-trained corneal specialist in the Four Corners region.
 She offers 15 years of experience working with some of the most complicated and challenging cornea cases.

-Dr. Rose completed a cornea fellowship in 2006 and served as the Director of Cornea Services at The University of New Mexico Health Sciences Center before coming to Four Corners Eye Clinic as the first cornea specialist in the region.
+Dr. Rose completed a cornea fellowship in 2006 and served as the Director of Cornea Services at The University of New Mexico Health Sciences Center before joining the award-winning team at Four Corners Eye Clinic as the first cornea specialist in the region.

-Her arrival meant that patients who once had to travel to New Mexico for advanced cornea surgery to repair damaged or diseased corneas can now have the procedures performed in Durango.
-This accessibility is especially important for patients undergoing complicated surgical procedures such as corneal transplants that affect the front part of the eye.
+Her arrival meant that patients who once had to travel to New Mexico for advanced cornea surgery to repair damaged or diseased corneas could now have the procedures performed in Durango.
+This accessibility is especially important for patients undergoing complicated surgical procedures such as corneal transplants affecting the eye’s front part.

-The cornea protects the eye from dirt, germs, and other things that can cause damage, and it filters some of the sun’s ultraviolet light.
-Its key role, though, is refracting light as it enters your eye.
-This refraction is essential for vision, which can be impaired if the cornea is damaged by disease, an injury, or infection.
+The cornea protects the eye from dirt, germs, and other damage-causing agents, and it filters some of the sun’s ultraviolet light.
+Its key role, though, is refracting light as it enters the eye.
+This refraction is essential for vision, which can be impaired if the cornea is damaged by disease, injury, or infection.

 The cornea is made up of the following 5 distinct layers: